Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Jaron Brown

-could be primed for considerable attention in Monday night's contest versus the
+could be primed for considerable attention in Monday night's contest versus the Cowboys.

 - The Bears'